 - 1. Turn off the space heater; - 2.
 Set the protections in the control panel; - 3.
-Switch on the hydraulic unit (if any); - Switch on the oil circulation system of the bearings (if any); Check the level, flow and pressure of the oil, making sure that they comply with the data on the nameplate; - The pressure or flow return signal of the oil circulation system in the bearings must be confirmed, making sure that the oil has reached the bearings: - 6.
-Start the industrial water-cooling system checking the required flow and pressure (generators with air-water heat exchanger); - Switch on the high-pressure oil injection system (if any), keeping it on as informed in the generator technical documentation, until the bearings can get the lubrication by self-pumping; - Open the throttle valve bypass of the turbine water supply pipeline for the equalization of the water pressure; - 9.
-Release the generator brake (if any); - 10.
-Activate the hydraulic turbine adjusting the generator rated speed; - 11.
-Set the voltage regulator for the automatic mode adjusting the reference voltage for the generator rated voltage. - 12.
+Switch on the hydraulic unit (if any); - Switch on the oil circulation system of the bearings (if any); Check the level, flow and pressure of the oil, making sure that they comply with the data on the nameplate; - The pressure or flow return signal of the oil circulation system in the bearings must be confirmed, which assures that the oil has reached the bearings; - Start the industrial water-cooling system and check the required flow and pressure (generators with airwater heat exchanger); - 7.
+Turn on the fans (generators with forced ventilation); - Switch on the high-pressure oil injection system (if any), keeping it on as informed in the generator technical documentation, until the bearings can get the lubrication by self-pumping; - 9.
+Activate the hydraulic turbine adjusting the generator rated speed; - 10.
+Set the voltage regulator for the automatic mode adjusting the reference voltage for the generator rated voltage. - 11.
 When the generator reaches the rated speed, switch on the voltage regulator.
 It must excite the generator until it reaches the rated voltage.

-All the control and measurement instruments must be monitored permanently so that occasional changes will be detected immediately, and their causes solved before proceeding with the operation.
+All the control and measurement instruments must be monitored permanently so that occasional changes will be detected immediately and their causes solved before proceeding with the operation.

-6.3.1 Connection to the load or electric power system (Grid)
+6.3.2 Connection to the load or electric power system (Grid)

-- Check the generator phase sequence:
+Check the generator phase sequence: